Jefficus/caloriefountain/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-We'd love to see you on the site, getting involved in the discussion, or maybe even helping to do some of the research, but if you just want to download the website and run it locally (like, if you think we're on the brink of collapse and want to keep all the info handy so you can access it after the apocalypse), do the following:
+We'd love to see you on the site, getting involved in the discussion, or maybe even helping to do some of the research, but if you just want to download the website and run it locally, do the following:

 1. Clone this repo to your local machine
 2. That's it.
 You're done.
 Just open a browser on the index.html file at the root of the repo and browse from there.